Advice for healthcare professionals:

 We have received 16 UK Yellow Card reports of cardiac-related adverse events associated with loperamide; however, most of these cases date back to the 1970s and 1980s and provide few details.
 We are aware that adverse events associated with misuse of drugs are under-reported.

-Two of 16 reports list doses higher than the licenced daily limit.
+Two of 16 reports list doses higher than the licensed daily limit.
 Dose was not recorded in 10 of the 16 cases.
 Of 4 cases reporting doses within the licensed range, only one report was not associated with anaphylaxis or underlying cardiac disease.

 Of the 16 cardiac-related adverse events described by Yellow Cards, 5 were fatal.
 One death was suspected to be due to a large overdose of loperamide, whereas 4 deaths were associated with underlying cardiac disease or anaphylaxis.